mrkvon/developing-distributed-app/my-profile.md

 This would be a prime time to talk a little bit about Linked Data, or RDF - Resource Description Framework.
 If you know this, skip the next section, and jump directly [here].

-## Linked Data, RDF
+## Triples, Triples, Triples

-Resource Description Framework.
+RDF, short for Resource Description Framework.
 Sounds scary, doesn't it?
 Who comes up with these names?
 You want to run away and hide and cry.

 But it's pretty simple.
 It's basically all just short sentences about somebody or something.
 Like a story, but with limited words.